pwntester/ysoserial.net/README.md

   -t, --test                 Whether to run payload locally.
 Default: false
       --minify               Whether to minify the payloads where applicable (experimental).
 Default: false
+      --ust, --usesimpletype This is to remove additional info only when minifying and FormatterAssemblyStyle=Simple.
+                               Default: true
       --sf, --searchformatter=VALUE
                              Search in all formatters to show relevant gadgets and their formatters (other parameters